 Michael Usher, RPI class of 2013, graduate study at Cornell University.

 Matthew Gerrior, RPI class of 2012.

-Yonatan Naamad, RPI class of 2010, now pursuing graduate study at Princeton University.
+Yonatan Naamad, RPI class of 2010, graduate study at Princeton University.

 (Full chronological list)